-During this phase you are no longer observing the “monkeys” in the zoo; now you are in the cage with them and living by their customs.
+During this phase you are no longer observing the “monkeys” in the zoo.
+You are now in the cage with them and living how they live.
 It is a very different perspective from inside.
 You can’t help but look through the bars where you used to be and wonder why you chose to give up the conveniences and structure of your old life.

 Phase 3 – A New Reality

 Phase 3 is the phase where you stop fighting differences and start embracing them; It is the phase that makes everything worth it!
 During this phase, you may actually start realizing that some things are more efficient than the way you are used to doing them.
 You will appreciate the history, culture, and explanations of why things are the way they are.
 During Phase 1 everything fascinates you; Phase 2 you challenge the differences and; Phase 3 you begin to embrace them.